 Elderly massage clients can benefit from regular bodywork to reduce joint pain, edema, stress, and blood pressure.

-Why massage for aging client helps
+Massage for aging client helps:

-Reduces edema and, joint pain and swelling
+- Reduces edema and, joint pain and swelling

-Increased sense of well-being
+- Increases sense of well-being

-Stimulates lymph movement and bowel movement
+- Stimulates lymph movement and bowel movement

-Decreases fear, stress, anxiety and depression
+- Decreases fear, stress, anxiety and depression

-Promotes relaxation, better sleep patterns, and deeper breathing
+- Promotes relaxation, better sleep patterns, and deeper breathing

 Always make sure that they have discussed massage therapy with their doctor.
 There are conditions which would cause it to be harmful to the client.